CaptainEureka/dotfiles/README.md

 ---

 ##### Notable features
+---

 - Rofi menus: scrot, power, web-search, wifi, appmenu (fullscreen), applist, wallpaper-switcher

 ##### Screenshots
+---

 *Some scrots*

 ##### Fonts
+---

 ##### Keybinds
+---

 ##### To-Do:
+---
 - [x] Implement **u/adi1090x** Rofi dummy window for background blur effect.
 - [ ] Implement theme-switcher
   - [ ] Input should be YAML/JSON
   - [ ] Should use `Jinja2` engine or just use `Pywal`? -> decided to just use 'pywal' for templating (might try out 'wpg')
+- [ ] Refactor `rofi` and `polybar` configs to get rid of duplicated code eg. `rofi` configs contain `theme.rasi` files which themselves contain much that can be placed in a `base.rasi` file which unifies all.
+Making the `-no-config` flag in most `rofi` scripts unnecessary. eg. for `polybar` would like a more elegant solution for handling bars over multiple wms.